Muhammad Ahmad: Advance of the rebellion

-The Mahdist revolution was backed by the Northern and western regions of Sudan.
-It also found great support from the Nuer, Shilluk and Anuak tribes from southern Sudan, in addition to the tribes of Bahr Alghazal.
-This widespread support affirmed that the Mahdist revolution was a national rather than regional revolution.
+The Mahdist revolution was backed by the northern and western regions of Sudan.
+It also found great support from the Nuer, Shilluk and Anuak tribes of southern Sudan, in addition to the tribes of Bahr Alghazal.
+This widespread support affirmed that the Mahdist Revolution was a national rather than regional revolution.
 In addition to unifying different tribes, the revolution cut across religious divides, despite its religious origins.
 The Mahdi was supported by non-Muslims and Muslims alike.
 This had important implications for the slave trade.
 Going against traditional Islamic injunctions, the Mahdi allowed the enslavement of free Muslims, if they did not support him, and forbade the enslavement of traditional victims, non-Muslims, if they supported him.

 Late in 1883, the Ansār, armed only with spears and swords, overwhelmed a 4,000-man Egyptian force not far from El-Obeid, and seized their rifles and ammunition.
 The Mahdi followed up this victory by laying siege to El-Obeid and starving it into submission after four months.
-The town remained the headquarters of the Ansar for much of the decade.
+The town remained the headquarters of the Ansār for much of the decade.

-The Ansār, now 40,000 strong, defeated an 8,000-man Egyptian relief force led by British officer William Hicks at Sheikan, in the battle of El Obeid.
+The Ansār, now 40,000 strong, defeated an 8,000-man Egyptian relief force led by British officer William Hicks near Kashgil, in the Battle of Shaykan.
 The defeat of Hicks also resulted in the fall of Darfur to the Ansār, which until then had been effectively defended by Rudolf Carl von Slatin.
 Jabal Qadir in the south was also taken.
 The western half of Sudan was now firmly in Ansārī hands.

 Their success emboldened the Hadendoa, who under the generalship of Osman Digna wiped out a smaller force of Egyptians under the command of Colonel Valentine Baker near the Red Sea port of Suakin.
-Major-General Gerald Graham was sent with a force of 4,000 British soldiers and defeated Digna at El Teb on 29 February.
+Major General Gerald Graham was sent with a force of 4,000 British soldiers and defeated Digna at El Teb on 29 February.
 Two weeks later he suffered high casualties at Tamai, and Graham eventually withdrew his forces.

 Khartoum

-After much debate the British decided to abandon the Sudan in December 1883, holding only several northern towns and Red Sea ports, such as Khartoum, Kassala, Sannar, and Sawakin.
+After much debate the British decided to abandon Sudan in December 1883, holding only several northern towns and Red Sea ports, such as Khartoum, Kassala, Sannar, and Sawakin.
 The evacuation of Egyptian troops and officials, and other foreigners from Sudan was assigned to General Charles George Gordon, who had been reappointed governor general with orders to return to Khartoum and organize a withdrawal of the Egyptian garrisons there.